Ahmedsk143/Udacity-Professional-Track-Project-1/Readme.md

  code . --new-window.
 ```

-# The most usefull function that controls the active state of the section in the viewport
+# The most useful function that controls the active state of the section in the viewport

 ```javascript
 window.addEventListener("scroll", (e) => {